spreedly/spreedly-gem/README.md

 env.update_payment_method(payment_method_token, first_name: 'JimBob', last_name: 'Jones')
 ```

-#### Creating other types of gateways
+#### Adding other types of gateways

 ``` ruby
 gateway = env.add_gateway(:paypal, mode: 'delegate', email: 'fred@example.com')
 gateway.token     # => "2nQEJaaY3egcVkCvg2s9qT37xrb"
 ```

-#### Creating credit cards
+#### Adding credit cards

 The primary mechanism to add a credit card is to use the transparent redirect payment form.
 This allows all of the sensitive information to be captured without ever touching your servers.

-There are times though when you may want to create a credit card in a more "manual" fashion with an API call.
+There are times though when you may want to add a credit card in a more "manual" fashion with an API call.

 PLEASE NOTE: Using this API call can significantly increase your PCI compliance requirements.